 COLAB New York Dry Shampoo

-What the bottle claims?“Clean hair for longer and a veil of fabulous fragrance.
+What does the bottle claim?
+“Clean hair for longer and a veil of fabulous fragrance.
 For all types that need an instant boost” Also claims to have a sheer invisible formula.

 Rating out of 10 – 6